 Micro Fringe With Natural Waves

 If your hair waves naturally, a micro fringe rides that texture for a relaxed, undone version of baby bangs.
 The wave keeps the short fringe from looking too severe, and the bit of bend hides the cowlicks that make straight micro bangs fussy.
-It is one of the lowest-effort baby bangs you can wear.
-Here is how to make peace with it.
+Wavy hair makes this the easiest baby-bangs version to actually live with day to day.

 - Let the fringe follow your wave; do not force it flat.